rocky-linux/documentation/docs/books/nvchad/index.md

 - **Attractive Interface.** Despite being a _cli_ application the interface looks modern and beautiful graphically, plus all the components fit the UI perfectly.

-- **Extremely Configurable.** Due to the modularity derived from the base used (NeoVim), the editor can be adapted perfectly to one's needs.
-Keep in mind, however, that when we talk about customization we are referring to functionality not to the appearance of the interface.
+- **Extremely Configurable.** Due to the modularity derived from the base application (NeoVim), the editor can be adapted perfectly to one's needs.
+Keep in mind, however, that when we talk about customization we are referring to functionality, and not to the appearance of the interface.

-- **Automatic update mechanism.** The editor comes with a mechanism (through the use of _git_) that allows updating with a simple `<space>uu` command.
+- **Automatic update mechanism.** The editor comes with a mechanism (through the use of _git_) that allows updates with a simple `<space>uu` command.

 - **Powered by Lua.** NvChad's configuration is written entirely in _lua_, which allows it to integrate seamlessly into Neovim's configuration by taking advantage of the full potential of the editor on which it is based.